-- Support the ongoing efforts of heritage conservation through municipal heritage by-laws and programs. - b.
-Where areas known or suspected to be of archaeological or intangible cultural heritage significance are proposed to be developed or altered, arrangements will be made by the development proponent for the preservation or recovery of significant information and artifacts in accordance with the provisions of the Manitoba Heritage Resources Act and in collaboration with the Province. - c.
+- a.
+Support the ongoing efforts of heritage conservation through municipal heritage by-laws and programs. - Where areas known to be of archaeological or intangible cultural heritage significance are proposed to be developed or altered, arrangements will be made by the development proponent for the preservation or recovery of significant information and artifacts in accordance with the provisions of the Manitoba Heritage Resources Act and in collaboration with the Province. - c.
 Encourage the appropriate rehabilitation and restoration of structures with cultural or heritage significance, including public art, sympathetic to the characteristics of the original construction. - d.
-Protect or buffer heritage resources from incompatible development or land uses that may threaten their integrity or operation.
-In accordance with the provisions of the Manitoba Heritage Resources Act and in collaboration with the Province.
+Protect or buffer heritage sites from incompatible development or land uses that may threaten their integrity or operation.